An Focal

 An Focal is the University of Limerick's only student newspaper, run by the University of Limerick Students' Union.
 The newspaper was first published in 1992.
 The production of the paper was formerly the responsibility of the vice-president/communications officer within University of Limerick Students' Union.
 Following the wind-down of this role in 2012, a full-time student editor was appointed as part time staff.
 The editor is assisted by an editorial team of student volunteers as well as student contributors.
 The paper's print schedule was, up until December 2017, fortnightly before the union decided to change it to monthly with the union citing that the paper had "deteriorated considerably in terms of layout, spelling, grammar, use of colour and overall design".

+In February 2026, the University's Media Society was established, with one of their stated aims being to re-establish the defunct newspaper.
+However, as of September 2026, the paper is still not running again.

+Related bodies

+In September 2008, UL Students Union proposed a "Union plan" which was to be the SU's collective manifesto containing "Union goals" for the 2008/2009 Academic Year, in addition to the individual manifestos of the sabbatical officers.
+One of the aims was to bring UL FM back on FM radio for the "whole academic year" as opposed to the then-system of "just during RAG week".
+In 2026, for RAG week, ULFM, which was being run by under the umbrella organisation, UL Media Society which also now controls An Focal, made a special as it had not run for a few years.